 She was one of the founder members of Senior Women in Policing for Warwickshire and was nominated for a Continued Excellence in Performance Award presented by the British Association for Women in Policing.

 Debbie was seconded to Her Majesty's Inspectorate for Constabulary in 2011 as a Specialist Staff Officer leading on Vulnerability and in particularly Child Protection.
 Following this role she returned to Warwickshire Police and was appointed as the Policing Area Commander for South Warwickshire.
 She was then promoted in 2015 as Chief Superintendent and performed roles across the alliance with West Mercia Police heading up the Assurance and Service Improvement function and more recently she was the Head of Crime and Operations.

 She was successful at the Senior Police National Assessment Centre in November 2018 and graduated as the first Warwickshire female officer in March 2019.
 She is incredibly proud and honoured to serve as a Warwickshire officer, in the county she was born and grew up in, which is most definitely her home.

-On his return, Alex took up the post of Director of Intelligence for Warwickshire Police and West Mercia Police.
-During this time he led a programme of work which resulted in a new structure for delivering intelligence services across both forces, including the roll out of a single intelligence and single briefing and tasking system.
-He also led nationally on the design and implementation of new intelligence products, supporting the introduction of the UK's first ever national tasking and coordination process for law enforcement.
+On his return from the NCA, Alex took up the post of Director of Intelligence for Warwickshire Police in what was then the two forces’ strategic alliance.
+During this time he led a programme of work to introduce new structures for delivering intelligence services across both forces, and nationally he led the design and implementation of new intelligence products, enabling the UK's first ever national tasking and coordination process for law enforcement.